 When will I hear about my letter?

 We do our best to read all letters promptly.
 Because of the volume of submissions we receive, we are not able to respond to letters not chosen for publication.
 If you haven't heard from a Post staff member within two weeks, it's safe to assume your letter won't be published.
+If you decide to withdraw a letter submitted to The Post, please inform us promptly by emailing letters@washpost.com.

 Where can I find letters to the editor on washingtonpost.com?